You don’t know how does an impact driver work?

 When we compare drills we say that impact drivers provide more torque in comparison to standard drill, but impact wrenches are huge and heavier tools and they are more powerful and provide higher torque than impact drivers.
 The impact wrench uses a square drive, usually ½ inch and is used for loosening or fastening socket.
 Whereas most impact drivers use ¼ inch hex drivers and are made for driving screws.

-Another difference is that these tools have different application.
-Impact wrenches will mostly be used for industries; car repair industry, construction projects, product assembly… On the other side, impact drivers are perfect for driving screws and bolts into wood and other surfaces where standard drill cannot do the job.
+Another difference is that these tools have different applications.
+Impact wrenches will mostly be used for industries; car repair industry, construction projects, product assembly… On the other side, impact drivers are perfect for driving screws and bolts into the wood and other surfaces where standard drill cannot do the job.